chatton/NFARegularExpressionEngine/README.md

 My name is Cian Hatton

-This repository holds a regex expression engine created by modelling a non-deterministic finite automaton.
+This repository holds a regex expression engine created by modelling a non-deterministic finite automaton (NFA).

 This project was part of my Graph Theory module in my 3rd year Software Development course at GMIT.